 Younger pupils may be awarded stickers at the end of each lesson.

-School certificates are awarded at the end of each year to recognise progress that has been made and certificates are awarded by external organisations if pupils successfully pass examinations.
+School certificates may be awarded at the end of each year to recognise the progress that has been made and certificates are awarded by external organisations if pupils successfully pass examinations.

 We ask all of our pupils, parents and guardians to adhere to the following rules: